Bangabandhu

 Organisation of Classes

-There are two classes in each year group from Reception to Year Six; with a Nursery, providing 15 hour places and 30 hour places for those with a working parent code.
+There are either one or two classes in each year group from Reception to Year Six; with a Nursery, providing 15 hour places and 30 hour places for those with a working parent code.
 We have a local authority resourced special educational needs provision for 15 children with Complex Needs.